 The area shown had been used to grow cotton and peanuts for the past 50+ years and was well on its way to desertification, if not already there.
 After being converted to a dairy operation, it took a mere six years of intensive grazing to bring it back.

 Here we report a rapid rate of soil C accumulation accompanying conversion of row crop agriculture land to intensively grazed pastures…

 In our pastures, we find that peak C accumulation occurs 2–6 years after pasture establishment…

 I recommend reading the article in its entirety as the link above is to the full-text version.

 The authors pretty much summarize as follows:

 The expansion of this emerging land use practice on previously tilled, row crop land may improve soil quality regionally and could mitigate climate change via rapid increases in soil C. Two daunting challenges facing humanity are feeding a growing population and curtailing the impacts of climate change.
 Alternative land use activities that reduce environmental degradation (for example, erosion, excess fertilizer and water demand) as well as provide economically viable food can provide a win–win scenario.

 Our results demonstrate that pasture-based intensively grazed dairy systems may provide a near-term solution for agricultural lands that have experienced soil-C loss from previous management practices.
 Emerging land uses, such as management-intensive grazing, offer profitable and sustainable solutions to our needs for pairing food production with soil restoration and C sequestration.

-Which is pretty much what Alan Savory’s work has shown.
+Which is pretty much what Allan Savory’s work has shown.

 I want to finish with an important point not really mentioned in the TED talk or in the Nature paper.